1982 World Series: Game 7

 Joaquín Andújar and Pete Vuckovich opposed each other once again, and both had injuries.
 Andujar had decreased mobility after the line drive he had taken off the kneecap in Game 3, while Vuckovich was suffering from severe shoulder pain which would be diagnosed the following spring as a torn rotator cuff.
 The game was scoreless until the bottom of the fourth when the Cardinals scored first on a Lonnie Smith RBI single.
 Ben Oglivie tied it for the Brewers in the fifth with a solo home run, and they took a 3–1 lead in the sixth when Jim Gantner scored on an error and Cecil Cooper hit a sacrifice fly.

 However, starting in the bottom of the sixth, with one out, the Cardinals mounted a comeback and held the Brewers scoreless for the rest of the game.
 Ozzie Smith singled and Lonnie Smith doubled him to third.
 Brewers manager Harvey Kuenn then pulled Vuckovich in favor of Bob McClure, who walked pinch-hitter Gene Tenace to load the bases.
 Keith Hernandez then tied the game with a two-run single (off McClure, who was a high-school teammate of Hernandez') George Hendrick then gave the Cardinals the lead with an RBI single.

 Series MVP Darrell Porter and Steve Braun delivered the key blows in the eighth with RBI singles, giving the Cardinals a 6–3 lead.
 Andújar pitched seven strong innings.
 After recording the final out of the seventh on Gantner, the two men appeared as if they were going to physically fight after Andujar made a gesture of exuberance, and home plate umpire Lee Weyer had to step between them and move Andujar towards the dugout to prevent a fist fight.
 Manager Herzog, concerned that his unpredictable starter would allow himself to lose concentration after the incident, then turned to closer Bruce Sutter for a two-inning save, his second save of the series.
 This was the first time since that a National League team had won a seventh game of the World Series at home, when the Cardinals themselves defeated the New York Yankees in seven games.
 It was also the only World Series championship that the Cardinals ever clinched at home during their 40-year tenure at the 2nd Busch Stadium (1966–2005).

-As of 2025, this remains the Brewers' only World Series appearance.